6-12-25 Method For Bigger ArmsMar 24, 2022

 But let's add a twist by using the 6-12-25 format.
 Here's how it looks:

-The late Charles Poliquin recommended taking these sets to near failure, but I'm a firm believer in keeping 2-3 reps in reserve (RIR) as research has shown that 2-3 reps in the tank is all that's needed to induce muscular hypertrophy.
+The late Charles Poliquin recommended taking these sets to near failure.
+Still, I'm a firm believer in keeping 2-3 reps in reserve (RIR) as research has shown that 2-3 reps in the tank is all that's needed to induce muscular hypertrophy.
 It's also far more sustainable.

 Yep, you're covering all the bases, and you'll trigger a huge amount of metabolic stress.
 Here are two incredibly effective giant sets for the arms.